autosome-ru/MEX-ArChIPelago/README.md

 # ArChIPelago <img src='./Archipelago.png' width='55'>
-This repository allows reproducing the MEX-ARCHIPELAGO analysis.
-It contains scripts for sequences generation, model training/testing and plot generation for — ArChIPelago [ARCHIPELAGO rep link] — the arrangement of multiple position weight matrices with ChIP-Seq and machine learning for prediction of transcription factor binding sites.
+This repository allows reproducing the MEX-ArChIPelago analysis.
+It contains scripts for sequences generation, model training/testing and plot generation for — ArChIPelago [ArChIPelago rep link] — the arrangement of multiple position weight matrices with ChIP-Seq and machine learning for prediction of transcription factor binding sites.
 </br>

 ## Before you start